MarkKozel/Comp142-EText/Comp142_EText/EText/NumberSystems/DecimalValues.md

 Also referred to as Decimal and Denary system, *Base 10* is a system commonly used by humans to refer to integer values or quantities

-*Base 10* is a mathematical term for the system of counting humans have standardized on for counting things.
-The **10** is the number of symbols used to represent quantities
+*Base 10* is the name for the system commonly used by modern humans to counting things.
+The **10** is the number of symbols used to represent quantities.
+Each symbol (digit) represents a single quantity in the range of symbols 0 -9.

+Unlike Roman Numerals, no digit has an additive ot subtractive action on an adjacent digit

 The *10* in **Base 10** identifies the largest value that can be represented in a single digit (symbol)
-> Base - 1, Therefore, the largest value is a single digit is 9

-### Place Value
+### Positional Notation

+AKA *Place Value*

-In order to accurately represent values larger than 9 in **Base 10**, there needs to be a rule it calculate the value of an adjacent digit in a group of digits (number string)
+In order to  represent values larger than 9 in **Base 10** without adding new symbols, there needs to be a rule it calculate the value of an adjacent digit in a group of digits (number string)

-Place values are essentially a weighting of each single digit according to it's position in the number string
+The position of a are essentially a weighting (factor) of each single digit according to it's position in the number string

 The rule is:
 - digits to the left are a lessor value